Akbar7554/Akbar7554/README.md

 ### Technology that i use : Html, css, tailwind, react, mui, node js, mongodb, express js, firebase

-# BD Post
+## BD Post

-## Features :
+### Features :
-- In this project a user first time see a home page where a navbar banner , a tab wise data , two section and a navbar.
+- In this project, a user first sees a home page with a navbar banner, tab-wise data, two sections, and a navbar.
-- User see navbar add job and many more route . if user click on the add job or any other route it will redirect user into the login page. user see don't have an account toggle register route.
+- The user sees the navbar, adds jobs, and takes numerous other routes.
+If the user clicks on the Add Job or any other route, it will redirect them to the login page. user sees don't have an account toggle register route.
-- if user register login or register successfully it will redirect user into the secure route.
+- If the user registers or registers successfully, it will redirect them to the secure route.
-- user go add job route it will go this route and a form . if user add the job it will redirect user into the my posted jobs. here user can see all jobs.
+- user go add job route It will go this route and a form.
+If the user adds the job, it will redirect the user to my posted jobs.
+Here, users can see all jobs.
-- user see his her data in tab data wise. tab data card have a bid button . if user click bid button it will go another page . user see some information and a form and bid now button. if user click bid now button it will go my bids page user see her bid information.
+- The user sees his or her data in tab data-wise. tab data card has a bid button.
+If the user clicks the bid button, they will be taken to another page.
+The user sees some information, a form, and a bid now button.
+If the user clicks the bid now button, she will be taken to the my bids page, where she can view her bid information.
-- job request route show some data where job provider bid request accept and delete.
+- job request route shows some data where job provider bid request accept and delete.

 ### Live Link: https://bd-post-e405e.web.app/
 ### Frontend Github Repository : https://github.com/Akbar7554/BD-post-client